44/160 (Aspirin-antacid buffered 325 mg)

 Pill imprint 44/160 has been identified as Aspirin-antacid buffered 325 mg.

-Buffered Aspirin is used in the treatment of heart attack; angina; pain; ischemic stroke; myocardial infarction, prophylaxis (and more), and belongs to the drug classes platelet aggregation inhibitors, salicylates.
+Buffered Aspirin is used in the treatment of heart attack; angina; ischemic stroke; pain; ankylosing spondylitis (and more), and belongs to the drug classes platelet aggregation inhibitors, salicylates.
 FDA has not classified the drug for risk during pregnancy.
 Buffered Aspirin buffered 325 mg is not a controlled substance under the Controlled Substance Act (CSA).

 More about Buffered Aspirin (aspirin)